 In 2010 I reconnected with my first love, the mountain bike, and entered my first mountain bike race.
 This quickly became passion bordering on obsession as I centered my entire life around racing my mountain bike, moving from cross-country to marathon and finally to ultraendurance and stage racing on an international level.
 I won a Colorado state championship title in the Cross-Country discipline, and a USA National Championship title in the Super Downhill (sort of a pre-cursor to the modern day Enduro races).

 In 2012, I earned my UCI Professional license as a mountain biker.

 Throughout this whole process, my goal remained the same: to be good enough to race on an international level and be supported in doing so, without compromising what I value in a race: adventurous, challenging in all aspects of being an athlete (not just being fast), and a fun course and/or really beautiful or unique terrain.

 I reached that goal in 2014 when I landed on the podium in the highly competitive Breck Epic, a 6-day international stage race right in my own backyard.
-This was also the year I got my first win in a 100 mile race, the Breck 100 (I think Breckenridge holds a bit of magic for me!).
+This was also the year I got my first win in a 100 mile race, the Breck 100.
 Since then, I have traveled to Guatemala, Ecuador, Canada, and Iceland to race my bike on the international level.
 I have over 20 career wins on my mountain & road bikes, many podium finishes, and countless incredible experiences with wonderful people across the world through racing my bike.

 More importantly, all of my adventures in racing my bike over the years has made me a better human; confident that I have the skills needed to tackle challenges and obstacles not only on my bike, but in the rest of my life as well.